 reel from the impact.

 It is always the case that we enter a relationship with expectations of the other person.
 Problems can arise when expectations are unexpressed, not discussed, seen as unreasonable, not shared by both people, or perhaps unrecognised by the person who holds them.

 These expectations are related to our earliest experiences of nurture, usually from our own parents.
-As children, we learn lessons about the world and how it works, what we need to do to have our needs met by a significant other, and how to adapt when expressing those needs seems futile.
+As children, we learn lessons about the world and how it works, what we need to do to have our needs met by a significant other, and how to adapt when our needs are not recognised.
 Our own experience of having our childhood emotional needs met, ignored, frustrated or punished sets the scene for adult relationships.

 Let’s briefly look at 5 possible lessons from childhood relationships, then discuss how it helps our understanding of romantic relationships.